Grades

 There are three kinds of grades in the European Jôdô Federation

-- 3. The classical system of the Shintô Musô Tradition: Oku-iri, Shomokuroku, Gômokuroku and Menkyo, Menkyo Kaiden.
+- The classical system of the Shintô Musô Tradition: Oku-iri, Shomokuroku, Gômokuroku and Menkyo, Menkyo Kaiden.
 These grades are proposed outside the EJF and IJF.
 In case of the EJF, they can be given by Pascal Krieger only, as he is an official student of Shimizu Sensei and Nishioka Sensei.
 Apart from Oku-iri, these grades are teaching grades as well.
-Thus, an Oku-iri is not necessarily a teacher although it is the case up to now.
+Many Oku iri are not official teachers.
+Oku iri is not a teaching grade, even if all the teachers received one, of course.
+Oku iri is a paper that attests that the trainee has entered the family of Shintô Musô Ryû Jô of Seiryûkai Europe.

 Alain Robert ( left ) and Michel Colliard at a grading in Le Brassus, in 1988.